 This policy covers bullying and harassment of and by clerks/members and all employees engaged to work at for Duddon Parish Council.
 Should agency staff, or contractors have a complaint connected to their engagement with the council this should be raised to their nominated contact, manager, or the Chair of the Council, in the first instance.
-Should the complaint be about the chair of the council the council the vice chair.
+Should the complaint be about the chair of the council the complaint should be raised to the vice chair.